rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 The most popular framework right now is Angular, although React, the new kid on the block is kicking up a stir and it's component based architecture using a virtual DOM is allowing for super fast rendering and is definitely worth checking out.

-In my projects though I never really make use of these frameworks, my code is well organized into different files and using the [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html).
+In my projects though I very rarely make use of these frameworks, my code is organized into different files and using the [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) helps eep me from polluting the global namespace.
-This isn't because I dislike frameworks, but because what I've being building hasn't been to such a scale that it would benefit from using one.
+This choice isn't because I dislike frameworks, but because what I've being building hasn't been to such a scale that it would benefit from using one.

 Knowing when to use a framework is a useful skill, and understanding that a framework, like a library is a tool designed for a specific purpose there's no best one.